panosoft/elm-clamav/readme.md

 ### Test program

-Purpose is to test the clamav.js virus scanning API that this library supports .
-Use `aBuild.sh` or `build.sh` to build it and run it with `node main` command.
+Purpose is to test the `clamav.js` virus scanning API that this library supports .
+Use `aBuild.sh` or `build.sh` to build it and run it with `node main.js` command (see `main.js` for command line parameters).

 ## API